casglur/EMCO/tei-publisher-ODD-knowledge.md

     facs (to add facsimile information for use with the built in image viewer) label
-    level (the element level, if behaviour is set to Heading then this value will determine what type of H tag will be outputted, e.g. H1, H2) name
+    level (the element level, if behaviour is set to Heading then this value will determine what type of H tag will be outputted, e.g. H1, H2) link (the value/contents of the hyperlink)
-    type
+    name
+    target (if used with 'link' behaviour governs what happens when a link is clicked.
+Value can be '_blank' to open a new tab/window) type

 The values (parameter) are what gets added as attribute value, i.e. parameter name: content parameter: 'foo'